Worden School statement on Social Work Code of Conduct

 Oct 21, 2020

-The faculty and staff of OLLU Worden School of Social Service have issued a statement condemning changes to the Social Work Code of Conduct that were by the Texas State Board of Social Worker Examiners at the request of the governor’s office.
+The faculty and staff of OLLU Worden School of Social Service have issued a statement condemning changes to the Social Work Code of Conduct that were passed by the Texas State Board of Social Worker Examiners at the request of the governor’s office.
 The changes remove protections against discrimination for disability, sexual orientation, gender identity and gender expression.

 “The Worden School of Social Service (WSSS) at Our Lady of the Lake University, the oldest school of social work in Texas, which for the last 78 years has trained, educated, and socialized social workers, unequivocally condemns the Texas State Board of Social Worker Examiners’ (TSBSWE) decision,” according to the statement.